unik-name/help-unikname/docs/3-unikname-connect/howto-get-my-unikname-via-cli.md

 It could be your pseudo, your real name, or any funny name, it's up to you to decide.

 :::tip Information
-@unikname IDs for Individuals and @unikname IDs for Organization are **different in their uses and in their capabilities**.
+UniknameIDs for Individuals and UniknameIDs for Organization are **different in their uses and in their capabilities**.
 Here you need to create your individual one.
 We'll see how to create the one for your organization later on.
 :::